nr282/Energy_Information_Administration_Natural_Gas_Consumption_Data/README.md

 Indeed if the open source models replace the closed source models, the Natural Gas Trading Industry will become more efficient and will require higher analytical capability.
 For a fund to be competetive it will be forced to compete with the open source models.

+Spectral Technologies is the core sponsor for this codebase.